Plaza Centro Mall: 2010s, and on

 On February 18, 2021, it was reported that Plaza Centro I shopping center, owner MJS Caguas Limited Partnership, faced a $24.6 million collection and foreclosure lawsuit from U.S. Bank National Association, filed in the Caguas Superior Court.
 The lawsuit was correspondent to an outstanding $28 million loan originated by Canadian Imperial Bank of Commerce in January 2011.
 The loan was payable on monthly installments of $172,400.82 with an annual interest rate of 6.25% According to the legal filing, MJS Caguas stopped making the full monthly installments, pertaining to the outstanding principal and interest, beginning April 2020.
 In the document, U.S. Bank accuses MJS Caguas of defaulting under the terms of the note and loan agreement.
 The entire outstanding principal amount of the loan was due on February 1, 2021.
 U.S. Bank was asking the court to order the sale of the real estate property through public auction, the immediate appointment of a receiver to take possession of and manage, collect rents and other income derived from the property and the termination of the current property management agreement.
 Plaza Centro I is situated on a plot of land with an area of approximately 26 “cuerdas,” or 102,149 square meters, located in the Bairoa neighborhood of Caguas.
 It borders Highway 30, going from Caguas to Humacao, and Rafael Cordero Ave.
 Kimco Realty Corp. owns the adjacent Plaza Centro II retail property which has Costco, Sam's Club and PetSmart among its tenants.

 On April 12, 2022, it was reported that BH Properties, a Los Angeles based real estate investment company, had acquired out of foreclosure Plaza Centro I, a 283,454 square foot strip shopping center.
 The strip center was built as the first phase of the nearly one million square foot Plaza Centro Mall.
 Renovated in 2017, it was at the time 50 percent occupied by 29 tenants.
 The adjacent and enclosed second phase, which was not part of the collateral, is anchored by Sam's Club, PetSmart, JCPenney, OfficeMax and Costco.

 On May 2, 2024, it was reported that Ross Dress for Less would officially be opening at the Plaza Centro I shopping center portion, taking over the former space of the Kmart store which sat vacant since 2020.
 Plans for Ross to officially debut on the island are scheduled for the beginning of 2025.

+In 2026, the Party City store at Plaza Centro Mall in Caguas closed as part of the company’s consolidation in Puerto Rico.